Jimi Jamison: Cobra (1981–1983)

-Survivor (1984–1989)
+Survivor (1984–1988)

-After Cobra's demise in 1984, Jamison was invited to join Survivor, whose success had been waning since their number-one hit "Eye of the Tiger" in 1982.
+After Cobra's demise in 1984, Jamison was invited to join Survivor (after his friend, Frank Rand, from Epic Records had suggested him to them), whose success had been waning since their number-one hit "Eye of the Tiger" in 1982.
 The band had recently parted ways with original singer Dave Bickler, due to his vocal cord injuries that required a lengthy convalescence.
 After a successful audition with the band, Jamison joined them despite some misgivings about Survivor's pop rock sound.
-He provided an instant spark to the band, having great success, putting the band back on top.
+He provided a spark to the band, eventually gaining great success and putting the band back on top.
 His first recording with the band was "The Moment of Truth" (The Karate Kid theme song), which reached number 63 on the Billboard Hot 100 in July 1984.

 Jamison's first full album with Survivor, and the band's fifth overall, was Vital Signs, released later in 1984.
 That album reached number 16 on the Billboard Album Chart and was certified platinum by the RIAA.
 The album included the hit singles "High on You" (which reached number 8 on the Billboard Hot 100 singles chart), "I Can't Hold Back" (number 13 on the singles chart and number 1 on Top Rock Tracks chart), with Jamison proving to be a worthy frontman and a photogenic face of the band, which helped the video for this song get significant airplay on MTV, and "The Search Is Over" (number 4 on the singles chart and number 1 on the adult contemporary chart).
 "First Night" also reached number 53 on the singles chart.